protoboolean/shakemon/README.md

 See notes in `dev_records/00_INITIAL_THOUGHTS.md` and sibling files for an exposition of my thinking before and during the development.

+_Unrelated to this project but relevant for the application, you can see some Rust code I've written here: [Triad](https://gitlab.com/protoboolean/triad)._

 ## Config

 See `app/src/main/resources/shakemon/config.properties` for complete configuration options with safe defaults.